 What was Welsh Not?

-It was a practice which started at a time when the Welsh language had been diagnosed as a kind of ‘sickness’ that was harming Welsh people.
-This view was officially sanctioned by the UK government with the publication an 1847 report into the state of Welsh education – commonly known as the Blue Books.
-It concluded that the Welsh language was the cause of stupidity, sexual promiscuitiy and unruly behaviour.
+It was a practice which started at a time when the Welsh language had been diagnosed as a kind of ‘sickness’ that was harming the nation.
+It was a view endorsed by the UK government and the publication in 1847 of a report into the state of Welsh education – commonly known as the Blue Books.

 Parents and teachers accepted what they were told and saw it as a practical way to remove Welsh from the classroom.
-This general mindset shaped the creation of a Welsh education system designeed to remove the ‘danger’ of children being exposed to their own language and culture.
+This general mindset shaped the creation of an education system that was designed to remove the ‘danger’ of Welsh children being exposed to their own language and culture.